-It is my pleasure to appoint you as a member of the Area Maritime Security Committee (AMSC) for [insert name of AMSC] Committee.
-This appointment is effective [insert date] and shall expire on [insert date].
+It is my pleasure to appoint you as a member of the Area Maritime Security Committee (AMSC) for [NAME OF AMSC] Committee.
+This appointment is effective [DATE] and shall expire on [DATE].

-I have enclosed a copy of the [name of AMSC] Committee Charter.
+I have enclosed a copy of the [NAME OF AMSC] Committee Charter.
 It describes in detail the Committee's purpose, membership rules, and other important information essential to your service on the Committee.
-Please contact of my staff at your earliest convenience regarding the upcoming schedule of [name of AMSC] Committee meetings.
+Please contact [NAME OF PERSON] of my staff at your earliest convenience regarding the upcoming schedule of [NAME OF AMSC] Committee meetings.